 Here’s a rundown of the four major ways to pay for long-term care including Medicare, Medicaid, out-of-pocket or private long-term care insurance.
 Each form of payment comes with different implications.

 Medicare is a federal program that requires co-payment and provides hospital and medical insurance to people 65 years or older and to qualified ill or disabled persons.
 I would not recommend relying on Medicare because it requires the individual to meet certain stringent requirements (Medicare pays 100% for the first 20 days only after a three-day hospital stay).
 Medicaid is reserved for low-income individuals.
+However, there are different financial strategies that can help you or a loved one qualify for Medicaid, such as spending down assets or spousal asset transfers.
 Self-insuring necessitates a thorough understanding of the cost of care you can expect in your area, and long-term care insurance (LTCI) policies are varied based on location, facility chosen and other factors.

 While long-term care is a personal decision, it helps to discuss long-term care insurance with a qualified agent so that you are aware of plans and policies.
 A good agent will be able to tailor a plan to fit your needs (and not the other way around).
 They will ensure you understand the limitations of the policy you are considering.
 Depending on the type of policy you choose, you could be excluded from certain things that may not be covered, including extra expenses such as supplies, medications and linens.
 These expenses can add up.